 |Total Carbohydrate 11g||4%|

 |Dietary Fiber 4g||14%|

 |Vitamin C 0mg||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 When you carve your jack-o'-lantern or cut up your pumpkin to make purée for pumpkin pie, make sure you save the seeds!
 Pumpkin seeds can be toasted or roasted for tasty snacks.
 Just scrape the seeds out when you cut the pumpkin and clean them.

 Use table salt, sea salt, or kosher salt, and add a dash of pepper if you like.
-There are all kinds of seasonings you might add; choose your favorite or see the variations below.
+There are all kinds of seasonings you might add—choose your favorite or see the variations below.

 Spread the seeds out onto a kitchen towel to dry.
 Don't use paper towels to dry the seeds; they will stick.

-Serve the pumpkin seeds in snack dishes and enjoy!
+Serve and enjoy!